 After 12 years of collecting and preserving Coronado's history, the Association's collection outgrew the historic house on Loma Avenue.
-In 1999, the Association relocated to the historic Bank of Commerce building at 1100 Orange Avenue.
-This move would not have been possible without the visionary and philanthropic assistance of Don and Leslie Budinger.
+In 1999, Don and Leslie Budinger began gifting the iconic historic Bank of Commerce building at 1100 Orange Avenue.
+This move would not have been possible without the visionary and philanthropic assistance of Mr. & Mrs. Budinger.

 Our building turned 100 in 2011, and recently received an historic designation from the Coronado Historic Resource Commission—the first ever by the Commission for a commercial building in Coronado.

 The move to the new building resulted in the creation of the Museum of History & Art.
-The Museum, which opened to the public in October 2000, houses the Museum’s three exhibit galleries, a research library, state-of-the-art Archives, Museum Store, Tent City restaurant and the Coronado Visitor Center.
+The Museum, which opened to the public in October 2000, houses the Museum’s three exhibit galleries, a research library, state-of-the-art Archives, Museum Store, Tent City restaurant and an information desk.